 Ali Glockler is the head of indoor at Harrison Green, an award-winning landscape architecture firm in NYC.

 Want something that's super low maintenance and easy to care for?
 Choose any variety of pothos.
 "They require low light and could basically be kept in your closet," Glocker says.
 "They're also great for people who forget to water regularly.
 Optimal care would be low light and water once a week.
 Let the soil dry out before watering."

-"Zamioculcas Zamiifolia (ZZs for short) are your classic low-light plant and are super easy to care for.
-Water once a week and allow the soil to dry out between waterings."
+"Zamioculcas Zamiifolia (ZZs for short) is a classic low-light plant and is super easy to care for," Glocker explains.
+Just make sure to water once a week and let the soil dry out between waterings.

 "Spathiphyllum (or peace lilies) come in all shapes and sizes.
 Some varieties even have a pretty white flower as a bonus.
 They are low light and very easy to care for.
-Water once a week, and wipe the leaves clean of any dust monthly.
-They can have large foliage, and it's important to keep them clean."
+Water once a week, and wipe the leaves clean of any dust monthly," Glocker explains.
+Note that peace lilies can have large foliage, and it's important to keep them clean.

 "They are one of the hardiest ferns around—drought-resistant and ideal for low light.
-They provide unique foliage and a great deep green color.
-Water once a week and mist every two weeks for optimal care."
+They provide unique foliage and a great deep green color," Glocker says.
+Water them once a week and mist every two weeks.